gromacs/gromacs/docs/install-guide/index.rst

 Helping CMake find the right libraries, headers, or programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If libraries are installed in non-default locations their location can
+If libraries are installed in non-default locations, their location can
 be specified using the following variables:

 * ``CMAKE_INCLUDE_PATH`` for header files